The art of doing something with your money

 - Figure out your net worth.
 This is so simple and yet not enough people know their net worth.
 All you have to do is take a piece of paper and on one side write down everything you own and on the other side write down everything you owe.
 How can you get ahead financially if you have no idea how much you are worth.
 Start with the basics and refine it later.
 To learn more details about your net worth, here’s an article with a downloadable spreadsheet to how I track my own net worth – Calculate your net worth

 - Track your expenses.
 Knowing how much you spend is a key determinant of financial success.
 Too many people are living paycheque to paycheque or even worse spending beyond their means.
 How would you know if you have a spending problem or not if you had no idea how much you were spending?
 Here’s another article I wrote sharing some different ways to track your spending – Know your spending

 - Take control of your investments.
 Nobody cares about your money more than you care about.
 Start doing by simply taking stock of your investments and determine why you own what you do.
 Here’s an article on how to review your RRSP portfolio if you have not done so in a long time.
 If you are working with a financial advisor give him/her a call and book an appointment for a review.
 Walk into that meeting with a list of questions because you care about your money.

 - Get a will done.

 - Get the right bank account.
-A bank account is something we use everyday and in today’s world, not all bank accounts are created equal.
-My suggestion is to look into high interest bank account options because they are the types of accounts that work in your favour because they pay interest and charge no monthly service fees.
-I am very passionate about getting the right bank account so here’s a few articles on getting the right bank account:
+A bank account is something we use every day and in today’s world, not all bank accounts are created equal.
+My suggestion is to look into high-interest bank account options because they are the types of accounts that work in your favor because they pay interest and charge no monthly service fees.
+I am very passionate about getting the right bank account so here are a few articles on getting the right bank account: